 Key Takeaways about Holiday Email Marketing Do’s and Don’ts

 Holiday email marketing can make a significant difference in a cannabis or cannabis-related company’s brand awareness, brand loyalty, and revenue.
-However, you need a plan, segmented lists, hyper-relevant content, and an understanding of what to avoid in order for your campaigns to be successful.
+However, you need a plan, a schedule, segmented lists, hyper-relevant and non-spammy content, and an understanding of what to avoid in order for your campaigns to be successful and drive the return on investment that you want and need.

 Want to see how the Cannabiz Media License Database can help you connect with cannabis and hemp license holders for targeted email marketing during the holidays and throughout the year?
 Schedule a demo!